 To take the effects of self-heating into account in our simulations, we perform a fixed-point iteration based on the RSJ model introduced previously.
 First, we perform the previous simulation with the experimentally determined $R_{i}$ and $I_{c,i}$ parameters for all $I_U$ and $I_R$.
 We then calculate the Joule heat dissipated in the whole network as $P_J=\sum_{i} V_{i}^{2}/R_i$.
 From $P_J$, we can obtain the equilibrium electron temperature $T_e$ using the electron-phonon coupling model for all $I_U$ and $I_R$ bias currents.
-Finally, we take into account the elevated temperature using an $I_{c}(T_e)$ function which we reconstruct from the temperature dependent measurements shown previously in Fig.\,\ref{fig:2}.a and \ref{fig:2}.b and from the temperature dependence of the central superconducting region (see Supporting Information for more details).
+Finally, we take into account the elevated temperature using an $I_{c}(T_e)$ function which we reconstruct from the temperature dependent measurements shown previously in Fig.\,\ref{fig:2}.a and \ref{fig:2}.b and from the temperature dependence of the central superconducting region (see Appendix\,\ref{app:sim} for more details).
 We then iterate this process to achieve a self-consistent solution, using the modified $I_{c,i}$ values in our RSJ model which now also depend on the applied $I_U$ and $I_R$ current biases.

 Fig.\,\ref{fig:2}.c shows the simulated $dV_1/dI_U$ map obtained in our model with self-heating.
 Compared to Fig.\,\ref{fig:1}.d, several improvements can be observed.
 First of all, the narrowing of the SC arms is qualitatively reproduced.
 The remaining quantitative difference could be explained by the incorrect reconstruction of the $I_c(T_e)$ function.
 Secondly, the improved simulation method is capable of producing an extended edge on the contour of the central SC region where all three junctions switch to the normal state simultaneously.
 It is also worth noting that the simulated resistance map is inversion symmetric in contrast to the measurements where the sweep direction of the bias currents results in a slightly asymmetric central SC region.
 Finally, Fig.\,\ref{fig:2}.d shows the map of $T_e$, illustrating that the heating outside the central SC region is significant, increasing the equilibrium temperature to a few Kelvins, an order of magnitude above the bath temperature, in agreement with our measurements shown in Fig.\,\ref{fig:2}.b.
-We also mention that towards large bias currents, $T_e$ is comparable to the critical temperature of the MoRe leads ($T_c\approx8\,$K).